 7. International transfers

-We do not currently transfer your personal data outside the European Economic Area (EEA).
+We use a US (California) based data processor (who also processes data in Australia) to help us manage and send out our marketing content under an agreement that complies with applicable data protection laws.
+We do not currently make any other transfers of your personal data outside the United Kingdom and/or European Economic Area (EEA).
 Were we to do so, transfer would always be made subject to appropriate technical and legal measures.

 8. Data security